jsantiago611/quartz-bible/content/Notes/God Our Father.md

 	- stern judge
 	- wonderful loving friend
 	- unmoved mover
 3. But God is complex.
+He's a father *a
+4.
-He's a father *and* a friend *and* a judge, *and* all these things.
+5. nd* a friend *and* a judge, *and* all these things.
 When you become a Christian, He becomes all these things to you.
-4. It's knowing one of these aspects/images that will heal you in some way.
+6. It's knowing one of these aspects/images that will heal you in some way.
 This note details the view of God as Father.

 ### First, What does it mean that God is a father?